audi/ddl/README.md

 * a_util_xml

 - Use CMAKE at least in version 3.5.1.
-- Use the Release Branch \p "Release/a_util-version-branch" see [Delivered repository versions](@ref page_delivered_versions)
+- Use the release tag \p "v*a_util-version*"
-- Use CMakeLists.txt within the main directory as Source Directory
+- Use CMakeLists.txt within the main directory as source directory
 - Do not forget to set a CMAKE_INSTALL_PREFIX
 - Build and install for Debug and Release

 #### Build ddl library

 - Use CMAKE at least in version 3.5.1.
-- Use the Release Branch \p "Release/ddl-version-branch". see [Delivered repository versions](@ref page_delivered_versions)
+- Use the relase tag \p "v*ddl-version*".
 - Use CMakeLists.txt within the main directory as Source Directory
 - Do not forget to set a CMAKE_INSTALL_PREFIX
 - Build and install for Debug and Release